Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

-If this is your first purchase, click here and subscribe to their emails by scrolling to the bottom of the page.
+If this is your first purchase, click here and subscribe to their emails in the pop-up or at the bottom of the page.
 Then, Fabric Wholesale Direct should send you a free $10 off coupon code within ~15 min for your first order!

 After you make your first purchase and are still subscribed to their email list, you should continue to get $5 or $10 Fabric Wholesale Direct coupons periodically sent to your inbox.
 I’ve never purchased any of my orders without a promo code before.
 They send that many, and it’s so awesome!

 Every few months, they also seem to put their entire site on a small sale.
 Black Friday saw a site-wide percentage off all fabric and so did Valentine’s Day recently.

 The one caveat with the sale is you can’t combine coupon codes or rewards money with the percent off.
 While that would be incredibly awesome, they’d practically be throwing free fabric at buyers, I suppose.

 Unfortunately, I’ve never seen any Fabric Wholesale Direct free shipping codes in the last year.
 Shipping is free, though, with a minimum purchase amount.
 This amount depends on your rewards status.